 - Though SCOBYs prefer a warm room (22C / 72F) they can handle colder temperatures, it will just take longer to brew your kombucha.

-- Like all cultures, you should keep your kombucha in a different room from other cultures (especially kefir, sourdough and other yeast-based ferments).
+- Like all cultures, you should keep your kombucha in a different location from other cultures (especially kefir, sourdough and other yeast-based ferments).

 - If you’re going away on holiday, or just want to take a break from kombucha then simply stick the scoby in the fridge in some sweet tea.
 A healthy SCOBY should be fine for a few weeks in the fridge.